 These requirements describe the rules for management and general conditions of award of higher degrees by research offered by James Cook University (JCU, or ‘the University’).

 Higher Degrees by Research are defined by the Australian Qualifications Framework and include Master of Philosophy, Masters by Research, Doctor of Philosophy (PhD) and named Professional Doctorates.

 These requirements apply to applicants for candidature to a Higher Degree by Research program, and candidates undertaking Higher Degree by Research programs delivered by JCU

 Terms mentioned in this document and not defined here are defined in the Policy Glossary.
-Policies and procedures mentioned in this document are referenced within this document as numbered endnotes.

 Coursework component is the subject(s) studied by the higher degree by research candidate to enhance their capacity to undertake research in the discipline (or cross-disciplinary field) and fulfil their career aspirations.

 The Dean, Graduate Research is the person appointed as Chair of the Research Education Sub-Committee.

 College means the University organisational unit in which the candidate is enrolled.
 This unit reflects the organisational affiliation of at least one member of the Advisory Panel, usually the Primary Advisor.
 The term College includes the ARC Centre of Excellence for Coral Reef Studies.